updated 12/21/22

 - STEP 2: Related Permits and Approvals - Complete other requirements identified in STEP 1.
 The applicant will be notified when the project is ready to proceed to STEP 3.

 - STEP 3: Short Term Rental Permit Application - Staff will review your application and submittal documents for completeness and compliance with applicable state and local health, safety and building regulations.
 If the proposal is consistent with these regulations, staff will issue the STR Permit.
-STR Permit's must be re-applied or annually.
+STR Permit's must be re-applied for annually.

 WHERE ARE STRs ALLOWED?